cesar-douady/open-lmake/doc/src/rules.md

 |-------------|--------|---------|---------|---------|
 | None        | `bool` | `False` | No      | `True`  |

-When this attribute is true, this `class` is not a rule even if it has the required target & cmd attributes.
+When this attribute is true, this `class` is not considered as a rule even though it possesses the required attributes.
 In that case, it is only used as a base class to define other rules.